Stanley Kubrick: Editing and music

 Kubrick spent extensive hours editing, often working seven days a week, and more hours a day as he got closer to deadlines.
 For Kubrick, written dialogue was one element to be put in balance with mise en scène (set arrangements), music, and especially, editing.
 Inspired by Pudovkin's treatise on film editing, Kubrick realized that one could create a performance in the editing room and often "re-direct" a film, and he remarked: "I love editing.
 I think I like it more than any other phase of filmmaking ...
 Editing is the only unique aspect of filmmaking which does not resemble any other art form—a point so important it cannot be overstressed ...
 It can make or break a film".
-Biographer John Baxter stated that "Instead of finding the intellectual spine of a film in the script before starting work, Kubrick felt his way towards the final version of a film by shooting each scene from many angles and demanding scores of takes on each line.
-Then over months ... he arranged and rearranged the tens of thousands of scraps of film to fit a vision that really only began to emerge during editing".
+Biographer John Baxter stated: Instead of finding the intellectual spine of a film in the script before starting work, Kubrick felt his way towards the final version of a film by shooting each scene from many angles and demanding scores of takes on each line.
+Then over months ... he arranged and rearranged the tens of thousands of scraps of film to fit a vision that really only began to emerge during editing.

-Kubrick's attention to music was an aspect of what many referred to as his "perfectionism" and extreme attention to minute details, which his wife Christiane attributed to an addiction to music.
+Kubrick's attention to music was an aspect of what many referred to as his "perfectionism" and extreme attention to detail, which his wife Christiane attributed to an addiction to music.
 In his last six films, Kubrick usually chose music from existing sources, especially classical compositions.
-He preferred selecting recorded music over having it composed for a film, believing that no hired composer could do as well as the public domain classical composers.
+He preferred selecting recorded music over having it composed for a film.
 He also felt that building scenes from great music often created the "most memorable scenes" in the best films.
 In one instance, for a scene in Barry Lyndon which was written into the screenplay as merely, "Barry duels with Lord Bullingdon", he spent forty-two working days in the editing phase.
 During that period, he listened to what LoBrutto describes as "every available recording of seventeenth-and eighteenth- century music, acquiring thousands of records to find Handel's sarabande used to score the scene".
 Nicholson likewise observed his attention to music, stating that Kubrick "listened constantly to music until he discovered something he felt was right or that excited him".